Dollar teeters as inflation test looms

-SINGAPORE (Reuters) - The dollar clung to a small bounce on Wednesday as traders looked to upcoming U.S. inflation data and a European Central Bank (ECB) meeting to gauge the global recovery and policymakers’ thinking.
+The dollar clung to its recent small bounce on Wednesday as traders looked to upcoming U.S. inflation data and a European Central Bank (ECB) meeting to gauge the pace of global recovery and policymakers' thinking about pulling back on stimulus.

-Investors have piled up bets against the dollar, but are growing nervous about whether the beginning of the end of enormous monetary stimulus is nigh - and worry that interest rate rises could end a 15-month dollar downtrend.
-[MKTS/GLOB]

 Some think tapering could be hastened, and the dollar boosted, if U.S. inflation runs hotter than the 0.4% monthly clip that economists expect.
 For the ECB, the focus is on any signs of an imminent slowdown to its bond buying programme.

 Both are due on Thursday and the anticipation has all but killed volatility in major currencies, as traders assume a wait-and-see stance.
-The euro was steady at $1.2174 early in the Asia session, while the dollar held firm at 109.42 Japanese yen.
+The euro was steady at $1.2179 in the Asia session, while the dollar held at 109.47 yen .

-Deutsche Bank’s Currency Volatility Index hit its lowest level since February 2020 overnight.
-The U.S. dollar index is parked at 90.107.
+Deutsche Bank's Currency Volatility Index (.DBCVIX) hit its lowest level since February 2020 on Tuesday.
+The U.S. dollar index was parked at 90.090.

 "Markets need reassurance that the global economic recovery isn't under threat from either dangerous strains of COVID, or from the Fed being forced to change tack (on stimulus) much earlier than expected," said Societe Generale currency strategist Kit Juckes.